The Student Guide to Information Technology at Landmark College

 Many courses at Landmark have specific technology-related learning outcomes and goals.
 Webdesign, gaming, programing, music, film, art, communications, and language courses all include course-specific technology training.
 Extensive one-on-one and group training and support on the use of assistive technologies both in and out of the classroom are also available.

 11. What public access for computing is available to students?

-Students have access to computers on campus including the Davis Hall computer lab (24X7 availability); Library (weekdays, evenings, and weekends); Center for Academic Support.
+Students have access to public computers on campus at the Library and the Drake Center for Academic Support (available during open hours).

 12. Does Landmark provide institutional email accounts for all students and use e-mail as an official medium of communication?